 Kayman is a science teacher with 13 years of experience.
 She loves the world of education and is thrilled to help others join the field.
 Her other loves include running, hand lettering, and quirky middle schoolers.

-It’s time to study for the Praxis® Elementary Education: Multiple Subjects 5001, and there are so many questions to consider when preparing to tackle this exam series:
+Are you ready to study for the Praxis® Elementary Education: Multiple Subjects 5001?
+There are so many questions to consider when preparing to tackle this exam series:

 Are you ready to get started?
 Let’s go!

-It is hard to determine how hard the 5001 is for an individual person.
-The passing rate is around 80% and there tends to be a significant difference between the scores for those who pass and those who fail.
-In other words, few people barely fail; they either pass easily or fail miserably.
+It is hard to determine how difficult the 5001 is for an individual person.
+The passing rate is around 80%, and there tends to be a significant difference between the scores for those who pass and those who fail.
+In other words, few people barely fail; they either pass easily or fail by many points.

 The best resources to use for Elementary Education: Multiple Subjects will prepare you for the actual test and for the specific subject matter on the test.
 Before you take the test, you need to know what the questions will look like and be familiar with how to use the calculator.
-You also need to be ready for the material that you will be questioned on.
+You also need to be ready for the material that will be covered.
 Check out the ETS website to familiarize yourself with the format and check out 240 Tutoring to acquaint yourself with the testing material.
-There is also an article that specifically discusses the structure and format of the Multiple Subjects test.
+This article specifically discusses the structure and format of the Multiple Subjects test.

 The Praxis® Multiple Subjects 5001 covers four different subjects, so there are many study guides out there.
 In order to use your study time wisely, take a diagnostic test before you begin.
 240 Tutoring offers a comprehensive pretest that will show you where your strengths and needs are.
 Also, look for study guides that provide a guarantee that you will pass and that have been written by qualified people such as teachers!